 Toronto may be Canada’s most populated city, but it’s also got a surprisingly wide variety of outdoor adventures within reach.
 From skiing to running to hiking and biking, there are plenty of ways to explore the outdoors in and around the Toronto area.
 Hiking in Toronto is one of the easiest and most accessible ways to get some fresh air and learn more about this amazing city.
 With historic and industrial areas, mountain trails, and rocky cliffsides, the hikes in Toronto vary from easy, leisurely walks to strenuous hikes and scrambles.
 We created this guide to the best places to go hiking near Toronto so you can plan your next outdoor adventure!

-Want to make sure you have everything you need for your hike?
-Check out our complete day hiking packing list for all of our best tips.
+Want to make sure you have all the gear you need for your hike?
+Check out our complete day hiking packing list.

 Easy Hiking in Toronto